kakao/buffalo/benchmark/README.md

 To download the databases, please see the README.md on ./tests/.
 - Databases
   - KakaoBrunch12M
-    - Sampled user reading history from Kakao Brunch service, which kind of blog server, during 6 months.
+    - Sampled user reading history from Kakao Brunch service, which kind of blog service, during 6 months.
   - KakaoReco730
     - Sampled user reading history from Kakao annoymous service during 8 days.
   - Movielens20M